alemohamad/jsFB/readme.md

 # jsFB

-jQuery plugin that wraps the Facebook JavaScript API.
+jQuery plugin that wraps the Facebook SDK for JavaScript.

 ## About the project